 1. Liquidity planning: Many businesses are experiencing significant disruptions to their business operations and challenges to short-term liquidity.
 Businesses may want to secure liquidity quickly by borrowing, with capital raises, or by repatriating funds.

 The tax consequences of borrowing are numerous and can be complex.
 Issues like shareholder loans, thin capitalization, foreign exchange, interest rate deductibility, interest rate determination, debt capacity, withholding tax, deemed distributions, among others, will be important depending on the taxpayer’s specific situation.
-A sampling of the cross-border considerations related to shareholders loans are described here.

 Capital raises in the form of equity can introduce further complexities related to deemed loss restriction events, withholding taxes and specific cross-border investment rules.
 Foreign affiliate dumping rules are one example of how non-resident investments into Canada can result in adverse tax consequences to the unwary.